-Whether you’re watching them from afar- some Artisans might prefer to call it admiring- or interacting with them up close and personal, there is no doubt what their purpose is: to do something worthy of remembrance, or, at the very least, to have fun trying.
+Whether you’re watching them from afar- some Hunters might prefer to call it admiring- or interacting with them up close and personal, there is no doubt what their purpose is: to do something worthy of remembrance, or, at the very least, to have fun trying.
 Spontaneous, action-oriented, free flowing, and audacious, Foxes (ESTPs), Sharks (ISTPs), Peacocks (ESFPs), and Butterflies (ISFPs) always seem to bring a needed bit of excitement and cheer wherever they go.

 Aggression & Aesthetics

-When it comes to their philosophy on life, Artisans are Epicureans at heart, masters of maximizing pleasure and minimizing pain in all aspects of their lives.
+When it comes to their philosophy on life, Hunters are Epicureans at heart, masters of maximizing pleasure and minimizing pain in all aspects of their lives.
 They are the free spirits, the rule-benders, the gamblers, and the entertainers; they are the people most likely to skip dinner and go straight to dessert.
-For Artisans, life is all about having fun and living in the moment, and this pleasure-seeking mentality manifests itself in two ways: aggressive action and beautiful craftsmanship.
+For Hunters, life is all about having fun and living in the moment, and this pleasure-seeking mentality manifests itself in two ways: aggressive action and beautiful craftsmanship.

 The Foxes and Sharks view controlled aggression as the key to their success.
 They have the ability to calculate the risk/reward of a situation in a matter of seconds and, more importantly, the boldness to act on those calculations without any hesitation.
-The athletic brand Nike, namesake of the goddess of victory and possessor of the slogan “Just do it”, fits perfectly with the modus operandi of these highly-competitive, strike-first Artisans, who are always willing to play games, but will readily admit that it’s only fun if you’re trying to win.
+The athletic brand Nike, namesake of the goddess of victory and possessor of the slogan “Just do it”, fits perfectly with the modus operandi of these highly-competitive, strike-first Hunters, who are always willing to play games, but will readily admit that it’s only fun if you’re trying to win.
 For inexperienced Foxes and Sharks, however, this approach can be dangerous, as it often leads to recklessness.
 It’s no surprise that younger- and older- Foxes and Sharks are constantly injuring themselves; everyone remembers those kids in grade school who always came back from summer vacation or long weekends with a cast, brace, or splint on some part of their body.

 Not to be outdone, Peacocks and Butterflies are also bold risk-takers, but in their case, this audaciousness is reflected in their ability to perceive and express beauty.
 Of course, “beauty” is a loaded word, rife with social assumptions and implications; male Peacocks and Butterflies frequently mistype themselves as their more aggressive Fox and Shark siblings due to the prevalent idea that “beauty” is primarily a female’s domain.
 Nevertheless, regardless of gender, their aesthetic ability and, most notably, their gift for creating pleasure for others and themselves, is undeniable.
 Whether it’s a graceful 6’5” receiver making a beautiful catch in the end zone, or a bohemian writer/musician with a smoky, melancholy voice busking in the subway, Peacocks and Butterflies just make things appear really good.
 The downside, however, is that they might start appreciating this pleasure a little too much, and it is not uncommon to see them fall into the dual trap of hedonism and sloth.